evmcnb/quartz/content/Full/Chorioamnionitis.md

 ## Causes/Factors

-The most common organisms implicated in chorioamnionitis are group B streptococcus and E.coli.
+The most common organisms implicated in chorioamnionitis are group B streptococcus (Streptococcus agalactiae) and E.coli.

 Can be caused by any tho.
 - Gram +ve